darius3241/Software-Defined-Radio/README.md

 ![IMG_3501](https://user-images.githubusercontent.com/82369669/121581344-92588a00-c9e2-11eb-8d36-6ace54345ab7.png)

+# Caluation of Values

+To calculate the values for our Multiple Feedback Low-Pass Filter and Third Order Butterworth Bandpass Filter we used the design tools found at the bottom in the External Tools section
 # Simulation

 Complete LtSpice model.
 We used to the simulation to test the transient response to see if the i and q voltages approah zero.